 - All exams will be administered during the semester (during the regularly scheduled class time).
-Exams will consist of short-answer questions and a case example. - Exams will cover assigned readings, lectures, class discussions, videos, and guest speakers. - Exams will end promptly at the designated time, regardless of when you arrive to class.
-No student will be allowed to begin their exam after the first student finishes. - Exams will be administered ONLY during the class period for which the exam is scheduled. - There will be no make-up exams for ANY reason this includes interviews, personal issues, illnesses, school-sponsored trips, family emergencies, etc. Students missing an exam will receive a zero for that exam. - Each exam will be available for review during scheduled office hours for one weeks after the grade for that exam is posted.
-After the one-week period, the exams are no longer available for review. - Unless documented as medically necessary, students will not be allowed to leave the classroom during exam periods.
+Exams will consist of multiple choice and short-answer questions. - Exams will cover assigned readings, lectures, class exercises, class discussions, videos, and guest speakers. - You may not use any books, notes, or electronic devices during exams.
+If you are found to be using any forbidden materials or violating the Scholastic Dishonesty Policy in any way, you will be subjected to the maximum penalties described in the Policy Statement on Scholastic Dishonesty for the McCombs School of Business. - Exams will end promptly at the designated time, regardless of when you arrive to class.
+No student will be allowed to begin their exam after the first student finishes. - Exams will be administered ONLY during the class period for which the exam is scheduled. - There will be no make-up exams for ANY reason this includes interviews, personal issues, illnesses, school-sponsored trips, family emergencies, etc. Students missing an exam will receive a zero for that exam. - If you miss an exam, you may take the final exam.
+The grade for the final exam will take the place of one missed regular exam.
+Students may only take the final exam to replace a missed exam (i.e. the final exam cannot be used to replace a previous exam grade).
+The final exam will be cumulative of the entire semester content.
+The final exam will be administered only during the University-designated final examination period. - Each exam will be available for review during scheduled office hours for two weeks after the grade for that exam is posted.
+After the two-week period, the exams are no longer available for review. - Unless documented as medically necessary, students will not be allowed to leave the classroom during exam periods.